Tip: You can use filters for better results

 - Explore additional settings

-1. Create your own model
+1. Create your own object

 To start working with custom objects, the first thing you need to do is create your object data model.
 The model defines the key characteristics of your custom object, the fields and potential relationships to other objects, and more.
 Later, you will define how these fields are populated and updated with values throughout the object’s lifecycle.